adambuttrick/convert-to-grants-xml/README.md

 # Crossref Grant ID XML Converter

-Tool for converting funder grant data from CSV or JSON formats to Crossref Grant ID XML format, with support for combining multiple data sources, related works, and  validation.
+Tool for converting funder grant data from CSV or JSON formats to Crossref Grant ID XML format, with support for combining multiple data sources, related works, additional participants, and validation.

 ## Table of Contents